Jemsoft/API-dev-code-test/README.md

  - Node Framework: Loopback
  - Database: MongoDB
  - ODM: Mongoose
- - Testing Framework: Jasmine or equivilent
+ - Testing Framework: Jasmine or equivalent
- - Task Runners: your choice of grunt, gulp, bower, etc etc
+ - Task Runners: your choice of grunt, gulp, bower, etc.
- - Authentication: Oauth (cooked into loopback)a
+ - Authentication: Oauth (cooked into loopback)

 ###Workflow
  - Github to be used for version control
  - Gitflow (or feature branch at a minimum) workflow to be followed
- - Test driven development is favourable, good test coverage is imperative
+ - Test-driven development is favourable, good test coverage is imperative

 ###What we'll be looking for
 - Clean, intelligent code